daniele-pelagatti/plex-iptv-proxy/README.md

 The configuration schema is defined using Zod and is as follows:

 * iptvPlaylists: An array of strings representing the URLs of the IPTV playlists to use.
-* epgSources: An array of strings representing URLs of EPGs to use for generating the aggregate EPG data.
+* epgSources: An array of strings representing URLs of EPGs to use for generating the aggregate EPG data, gzipped or uncompressed EPG are supported.
 * server: An object with the following properties:
   * port: The port on which the Plex IPTV Proxy server will listen for incoming requests. (optional, defaults to `26457`)
   * tunerCount: The number of tuners to use for streaming. (optional, defaults to `4`)